navn-r/spotify-api-clone/docs/index.md

 - [Java Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)
 - [Spring Boot Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)

-After installing the prerequisites, load the project and Maven and Spring Boot tools should show automagically. 🚀
+After installing the prerequisites, load the project and Maven and Spring Boot tools should show automagically.

 <img src="https://raw.githubusercontent.com/navn-r/spotify-api-clone/main/docs/springboot.png" height="200">

-*Press `Start` in the Spring Boot Dashboard and select both microservices*
+Press `Start` in the Spring Boot Dashboard and select both microservices

-**Note:** Both the Neo4j and MongoDB databases should be running **_before_** starting both microservices.
+**Note:** Both the Neo4j and MongoDB databases should be running **before** starting both microservices.

 By default, the Song Microservice runs on port `3001`, and port `3002` for the Profile Microservice.